 Join us for an exciting and thought-provoking workshop presented by the YoungArctic project in collaboration with the EduSmart project, where we will explore the question: How can we create vibrant sustainable urban spaces for young Arctic entrepreneurs?

 The goal of this workshop is to inspire and empower young people to drive sustainable change in the Arctic by addressing the unique challenges and opportunities in the region.
-Through collaborative discussions, participants will have the chance to share innovative ideas and explore practical solutions that could help shape the Arctic’s future.
+Through collaborative discussions, participants will have the chance to share innovative ideas and explore practical solutions that can help shape the Arctic region’s future.

 The workshop will be expertly led by Cem S. Kayatekin, Assistant Professor at IE University in Segovia, Spain.
 Additionally, Evgenii Aleksandrov, Associate professor at Nord University Business School will deliver a short pitch on the role of technology in Arctic city sustainability.